leta199/Simulation--Binomial-Hypergeometric-Simulated-Probability-/README.md

 ## METHODS AND TECHNIQUES
 **Binomial and Hypergeometric probability**
-The new funcions: `pbinom()` and `phyper()` are new functions I learned how to use to calculate the left tail probability
+The new funcions: `pbinom()` and `phyper()` are new functions I learned how to use to calculate the left tail probability.
-`pbinom()`- utilises the threshhold for our red balls left tail  proability , sample size and probaility of success
+`pbinom()`- utilises the threshhold for our red balls left tail  proability , sample size and probaility of success.
-`phyper()`- utilises the threshhold for our red balls left tail probability, number of red balls, number of non-red balls and sample size
+`phyper()`- utilises the threshhold for our red balls left tail probability, number of red balls, number of non-red balls and sample size.

 **Setup of simulation**
-`set.seed()`- to enire reproducibility
+`set.seed()`- to enire reproducibility.
-Define our population sizes and number of repetitions in each experiment
+Define our population sizes and number of repetitions in each experiment.
-Create a length = 4 vector to store probability
+Create a length = 4 vector to store probability.

 **For loop**
-Defining the counter for the outer for loop
+Defining the counter for the outer for loop.
-Partitioning the balls into red and non-red for each population Creating our sample size and randomly selecting balls from population with `sample()`
+Partitioning the balls into red and non-red for each population.
+Creating our sample size and randomly selecting balls from population with `sample()`.
-Assigning 1 if red balls are equal to or less than 0.02*n red balls and 0 if not
+Assigning 1 if red balls are equal to or less than 0.02*n red balls and 0 if not.
-Assing the average of 5000 repititions to overall probability
+Assing the average of 5000 repititions to overall probability.

 ## VISUALISATIONS
 **Dataframe**
-Created to compare the values of probabilites with each function and the simulation
+Created to compare the values of probabilites with each function and the simulation.

 **Line graph**
-Shows how our probability changes between each method that we use to calculate probability
+Shows how our probability changes between each method that we use to calculate probability.

  ## PROJECT STRUCTURE
 [Simulation Binomial Hypergoemetric Simulated Probability](https://github.com/leta199/Simulation--Binomial-Hypergeometric-Simulated-Probability-)/